Experimental Realization of Device-Independent Quantum Randomness Expansion: Discussion on Security Assumptions

-\section{Simulation of Randomness Expansion with Independent Local Biased Random Number Generators}
+\subsection{Simulation of Randomness Expansion with Independent Local Biased Random Number Generators}

-In our spot-checking protocol, we rely on a trusted random number generator $T_i$, to which an adversary is inaccessible.
-This is a common assumption in spot-checking type of device-independent tests, though, we can possibly remove it under the QEF framework.
+In our spot-checking protocol, we rely on a trusted random number generator represented by the random variable $\bm{T} = (T_1,\cdots,T_n)$, to which an adversary is inaccessible (Assumption 3).
+This is a common assumption in spot-checking type of device-independent tests, see Refs.~\cite{Miller14,arnon2018practical,knill2018quantum} for example.
+However, we can possibly remove it under the QPE framework and even avoid using a spot-checking protocol for DIQRE.
 Alice and Bob can each employ a biased random number generator to determine their input settings locally, where now the single trial experiment model is $\mathcal{M}(C,Z) = \mu_A(X)\times\mu_B(Y)\times\mathcal{M}(C|XY)$ with $\mu_A(X),\,\mu_B(Y)$ being independent Bernoulli distributions $(1-q_A,q_A),\,(1-q_B,q_B)$ with $q_A,q_B\in(0,1)$.
 Assuming the PEFs under this condition close to QEFs, with the power for PEFs set to $\alpha=1+1.66\times 10^{-9}$ we perform an optimization over PEFs to derive a simulated randomness expansion result as shown by Fig.~\ref{Fig:local_bias}, where we use the same input-conditional probability distribution above for simulation.
 Here we let $q=q_1=q_2$ and define $b_l = (1-q)/q$ as the bias parameter in this setting.
 We see that it is theoretically possible to realise expansion when $b_l$ is large enough.
 With current experimental conditions, however, it is difficult to realise randomness expansion in this way, as one may notice that the counting rate for the input setting $(1,1)$ is too low due to the highly biased local input settings, and a relatively small power in the R\'enyi power makes the implementation time far too long.
 Nevertheless, this provides us with a new insight on how to remove additional assumptions in a device-independent task.